Although my piloting is limited to small planes, the forces of nature and aerodynamics apply to all aircraft equally so let’s dive in.

 The fictional airplane (left) resembles a a real MD-83 (right) but has winglets, unlike real models.

 The flight departs Orlando in nasty weather bound for Atlanta.
-On departure, ATC dialog between the copilot and the controller is mostly accurate although the the typical big airline copilot wouldn’t sound like he has been flying for only a couple of weeks.
+On departure, ATC dialog between the copilot and the controller is mostly accurate although the typical big airline copilot wouldn’t sound like he has been flying for only a couple of weeks.
 As they climb into the bad weather it becomes very turbulent.
-The Captain eyes the cockpit weather radar and makes a run for some clear air he spies.
-He does this by picking up speed to dangerous levels.
+The Captain eyes the cockpit weather radar and makes a run for some clear air he spies; he does this by accelerating the airplane.

-In reality, the last thing we want to do in turbulent conditions is speed up the airplane.
+In reality, the last thing we want to do in turbulent conditions is increase speed in rough air.
 Instead, we slow down to reduce the force that turbulent air inflicts on the airplane and on the passengers.
 In fact, although it doesn’t make for a gripping five minutes of film, it’s common for airline crews to taxi into takeoff position on the runway and examine the weather radar view of what lies ahead so as to make an informed go/no-go decision.

-The Captain (Denzel) is feeling some lag from a late night of booze, sex, and coke and hands the plane over to the copilot before nodding off for a while.
+The Captain (Denzel) is feeling some lag from a late night of booze, sex, and coke.
+He hands the plane over to the copilot before nodding off for a while.

 And then we hear and feel The Big Bang as the copilot’s flight controls suddenly stop working and the plane pitches over into a dive.
 Oddly, turning the yoke from side to side as he moves the control column to and fro doesn’t rock the wings.
 Apparently MD-83s only roll for captains.

 The Captain rouses from his slumber and takes uncontrol of the crippled bird.
 It is quickly determined that there is no elevator control and that the elevator is stuck in the down position.